mjsorribas/retalapp/README.md

 retalapp
 ========

-A workflow for make the programmer life more fun PHP, MySQL.
+A workflow to make the programmer's life more fun PHP, MySQL.
 Really fast Really fun!!

-We we're documenting, will be back soon
+We're documenting, we will be back soon

 # How to Install? #

 # Via composer create project #
-## 1. Run this command, this create and install dependencies ##
+## 1. Run this command, this will create and install dependencies ##
 ```
 composer create-project --prefer-dist retalapp/base yourprojectname
 ```

 ## 2. Import and configure core module's database ##
-Import sql file located on config directory
+Import sql file located in config directory
-Config your databases according to your host that you have your app
+Setup your databases according to the host where your app will run
 ```
 nameyourownproyect/app/config/retalapp.sql
 nameyourownproyect/app/config/database.php
 ```
 # Via clone this repo or fork it #
-## 1. Clone this repo or make a Fork for start on github your project ##
+## 1. Clone or Fork this repo to start your project from github  ##
 ```
 git clone https://github.com/gsalgadotoledo/retalapp.git nameyourownproyect
 ```